 Kinetoscope – First Cinema Experience: By the late 19th century, the idea of moving images was not a novel one.
 Devices such as magic lanterns and phenakistoscopes, which consisted of a spinning cardboard disc with images viewed through a mirror, had already gained popularity.
 However, Thomas A. Edison had something else in mind.
 He introduced the kinetoscope, which marked the birth of the first cinema experience.

-In 1893 Using the celluloid film developed by H.W.
-Goodwin, Thomas A. Edison develop a device called Kinetoscope.
-It was designed for films to be viewed by one individual at a time through a peephole viewer window at the top of the device.
-The Kinetoscope was not a film projector, yet presented the basic fundamental that would turn into the standard for all realistic projection.
+In 1893, Thomas A. Edison developed the Kinetoscope, a device that used celluloid film invented by H.W.
+Goodwin.
+The Kinetoscope was designed for viewing films by a single person at a time, through a peephole viewer window located at the top of the device.
+While it was not a film projector, the Kinetoscope established the basic principles that would eventually become the standard for all motion picture projection.

-In it, a strip of film was passed quickly between a Lens and an electric light while the viewer looked through a peephole.
-Behind the peephole was a turning wheel with a restricted cut that went about as a shade, allowing a transient perspective on every 46 frames each second.
-The outcome was a similar portrayal of people and items moving.
+The Kinetoscope operated by passing a strip of film quickly between a lens and an electric light, while the viewer looked through a peephole.
+A turning wheel with a restricted cut served as a shade, allowing a transient perspective of 46 frames per second.
+This resulted in a depiction of people and objects in motion.

 Watch Kinetoscopic recording of Fred Ott sneezing, 1894

-There has been some debate over how much Edison himself contributed to the invention of the motion picture camera.
-Because rumours said that Edison’s assistant, William Kennedy Laurie Dickson, was given the assignment of creating the device on June 1889, and Charles Brown was made Dickson’s assistant.
-While Edison appears to have imagined the thought and started the tests, Dickson obviously played out the main part of the experimentation driving most researchers with the real credit for transforming the idea into a reality.
+There has been debate regarding Edison’s contribution to the invention of the motion picture camera.
+Some rumors suggest that Edison’s assistant, William Kennedy Laurie Dickson, was assigned to create the device in June 1889, with Charles Brown as his assistant.
+While Edison appears to have conceived the idea and initiated the experiments, Dickson reportedly played a leading role in the experimentation and is credited with turning the idea into a reality.